top of page

 Chemical Imbalances in the Brain

-Research has shown that there is a difference between the neurological function of those with ADD/ADHD and those without it.
+Research has shown that there is a difference between the neurological function of those with ADHD and those without it.
 The neurotransmitters dopamine and acetylcholine have been linked to memory, awareness, concentration, reasoning, judgment, and perception, and an imbalance of these important neurotransmitters may influence an individual’s cognitive function.

 Neurophysiology

-The front sub-cortical area of the brain is less active in those with ADD/ADHD.
+The front sub-cortical area of the brain is less active in those with ADHD.
 This area of the brain is responsible for the executive functions carried out by the brain such as holding and sorting information, controlling emotion and frustration, inhibiting impulses, integrating information into new ideas, directing complex problem-solving organizing, and initiating the functions of other areas of the brain.

 Diet

-Studies have shown a link between decreasing the amount of pre-packaged and processed foods high in sugar and a decrease in the symptoms of ADD/ADHD.
+Studies have shown a link between decreasing the amount of pre-packaged and processed foods high in sugar and a decrease in the symptoms of ADHD.
 Rapid blood glucose shifts associated with foods that are high in sugar has been found to increase the difficulty of sustaining attention and concentration, as well as decreasing impulse control.
-A diet based on fresh fruits and vegetables, coupled with complex carbohydrates and nutrient supplements such as vitamin B-complex can to improve the symptoms of ADD/ADHD in children and adults.
+A diet based on fresh fruits and vegetables, coupled with complex carbohydrates and nutrient supplements such as vitamin B-complex can to improve the symptoms of ADHD in children and adults.